-The number of Resale Securities exceeds the number of shares of common stock constituting our public float, and represents approximately 408.7% of our public float and approximately 46.6% of our outstanding shares of common stock (after giving effect to the issuance of shares of common stock upon exercise of the Warrants) as of July 16, 2024.
-The sale of all Resale Securities by the selling securityholders, or the perception that these sales could occur, could depress the market price of our common stock.
-Even if our trading price were to trade significantly below \$10.00 per share, the offering price for the units sold in the FACT IPO, certain of the selling securityholders may still have an incentive to sell our common stock because they may still experience a positive rate of return on the securities they purchased due to the differences in the purchase prices described in the preceding paragraph and the public trading price of our common stock.
-While these selling securityholders may, on average, experience a positive rate of return based on the current market price of the common stock they purchased, public securityholders may not experience a similar rate of return on the common stock they purchased due to differences in the purchase prices and the current market price.
-Despite the closing price being \$1.48 per share as of July 1, 2024, our Sponsor and the selling securityholders may still experience a positive rate of return on the shares purchased by them due to the lower price per share at which their shares were purchased as referenced above.
-While these selling securityholders may, on average, experience a positive rate of return based on the current market price, public stockholders may not experience a similar rate of return on the common stock they purchased if there is such a decline in price and due to differences in the purchase prices and the current market price.
-For example, based on the closing price of \$1.48 per share on July 1, 2024, the Sponsor and other selling securityholders may receive potential profits ranging from \$1.00 per share up to \$1.48 per share.
-The PIPE Investors will not experience any profit per share unless our common stock trades above \$10.00 per share.
-The sale of the Resale Securities being offered pursuant to this prospectus, or the perception that these sales could occur, could result in a significant decline in the public trading price of our common stock.
+The sale of shares of our common stock by the Selling Securityholder, or the perception that these sales could occur, could depress the market price of our common stock.
+The Selling Securityholder may still have an incentive to sell our common stock because it may still experience a positive rate of return on the securities it purchased due to the differences in the purchase prices it paid for our common stock and the public trading price of our common stock.
+While the Selling Securityholder may, on average, experience a positive rate of return based on the current market price of the common stock it purchased, public securityholders may not experience a similar rate of return on the common stock they purchased due to differences in the purchase prices and the current market price.
+While Selling Securityholder may, on average, experience a positive rate of return based on the current market price, public stockholders may not experience a similar rate of return on the common stock they purchased if there is such a decline in price and due to differences in the purchase prices and the current market price.
+The sale of the common stock by the Selling Securityholder being offered pursuant to this prospectus, or the perception that these sales could occur, could result in a significant decline in the public trading price of our common stock.